Getting There Eventually: Finding Equilibrium in Uncertain Times (Part 2 – Resilience Is the North Star)

 - Service industries: Contactless systems dominate the service industries, including enhanced delivery services, online payment requirements and remote service options.

-- Education models: Traditional higher education and public education are on the cusp of facing the most radical re-engineering in history of their products and processes, with higher education expecting reduced enrollment (especially international), more commuting and an emphasis on virtual classrooms, smaller class sizes, social distancing, and evaluating the viability of and continued need for resource-draining programs.
+- Education models: Traditional higher education and public education are on the cusp of facing the most radical re-engineering in history of their products and processes, with higher education expecting reduced enrollment (especially international), more commuting and an emphasis on virtual classrooms, smaller class sizes, social distancing, and evaluating the viability of and continued need for resource-draining programmes.

 - Healthcare delivery: Telehealth visits, drive-through testing, remote care and touchpoints through patient portals become mainstays in healthcare systems to include traditional processes of patient registration, eligibility checks, cost estimations, claims billing and various additional revenue cycle activities.